Skip to main content

 What is actually happening in an AI search for an electrician

-When a homeowner types "licensed electrician near me for a panel upgrade" or "who do I call for a tripping breaker" into ChatGPT or Google's AI Overviews, the assistant does not hand back a page of blue links.
+When a homeowner opens ChatGPT and asks who to call for a panel upgrade, the assistant does not hand back a page of blue links.
 It reads the sources it trusts, then writes an answer that names one to three businesses.
-Your shop is either in that answer or it is invisible.
-There is no page two to climb onto later.
+Your shop is either in that answer or it is not.

-That is a harder game than the old map pack, and a more winnable one, because most electrical contractors have not done the work that makes a business legible to a machine.
+That is a different game from the map pack, and a winnable one, because most electrical contractors have not done the work that makes a business legible to a machine.

 The strategy that gets an electrician named